 - Prohibited transaction analysis

-- Fiduciary duty analysis, including services as an expert witness
+- Fiduciary duty analysis and training, including services as an expert witness

 - Independent contractor/employee analysis